michael2012z/BitBible/markdown/KJV/files/Job.md

 16. Because thou shalt forget thy misery, and remember it as waters that pass away:

-17. And thine age shall be clearer than the noonday; thou shalt shine forth, thou shalt be as the morning.be clearer…: Heb. arise above
+17. And thine age shall be clearer than the noonday; thou shalt shine forth, thou shalt be as the morning.

 18. And thou shalt be secure, because there is hope; yea, thou shalt dig about thee, and thou shalt take thy rest in safety.

-19. Also thou shalt lie down, and none shall make thee afraid; yea, many shall make suit unto thee.make suit…: Heb. intreat thy face
+19. Also thou shalt lie down, and none shall make thee afraid; yea, many shall make suit unto thee.

-20. But the eyes of the wicked shall fail, and they shall not escape, and their hope shall be as the giving up of the ghost.they shall…: Heb. flight shall perish from themthe giving…: or, a puff of breath
+20. But the eyes of the wicked shall fail, and they shall not escape, and their hope shall be as the giving up of the ghost.

 ## Job 12